mhermsdorferf5/bigip-notes/upgrade-notes/README.md

 An example upgrade manual script can be found here: [sample upgrade script](sample.upgrade.script.md).
 This document walks through the basic steps of getting pre-change backups, qkviews, and pool/virtual server state, along with the typical upgrade steps and post-change qkviews and virtual/pool states for comparison.

+An example upgrade script for a GSLB sync group can be found here: [sample gslb upgrade script](sample.gslb.upgrade.script.md)

 ## Upgrades from BIG-IP pre-v14 to v14 or higher

 A change in iRule validation may break iRules if using any of the following commands: HTTP::respond, HTTP::redirect, HTTP::retry.
 For details see: [K23237429: TCL error: ERR_NOT_SUPPORTED after upgrade to version 14.1.0 or later](https://my.f5.com/manage/s/article/K23237429)